ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

                                   TransportProperties,
                                   SecurityParameters)

-// Resolve the LocalCandidates
+// Resolve the LocalCandidates.
+The Preconnection.Resolve() call
+// resolves both local and remote candidates but, since the remote
+// candidates have not yet been specified, the ResolvedRemote list
+// returned will be empty and is not used.
-ResolvedLocal, _ = Preconnection.Resolve()
+ResolvedLocal, ResolvedRemote = Preconnection.Resolve()

-// ...Send ResolvedLocal to peer via signalling channel
+// ...Send the ResolvedLocal list to peer via signalling channel
-// ...Receive RemoteCandidates from peer via signalling channel
+// ...Receive a list of RemoteCandidates from peer via signalling channel

 Preconnection.AddRemote(RemoteCandidates)
 Preconnection.Rendezvous()